thisisnsh/aithing/README.md

 # AI Thing

 Missing Features
+- No History
+- No Black list apps
-- No history
+- No Screen recording / audio
 - No BYOK
-- No easy MCP integration
-- No black list apps
-- No screen recording / audio
-- No separate API key for tabs
 - No CMD+- to change font size

-- get tab title
+Next
+- No Website
+- No Separate API key for Tabs
+- No Google MCP
+- No Release